Devon Island

 Devon Island (ᑕᓪᓗᕈᑎᑦ, Tallurutit) is an island in Canada and the largest uninhabited island (no permanent residents) in the world.
 It is located in Baffin Bay, Qikiqtaaluk Region, Nunavut, Canada.
 It is one of the largest members of the Arctic Archipelago, the second-largest of the Queen Elizabeth Islands, Canada's sixth-largest island, and the 27th-largest island in the world.
 It has an area of 55247 km2 (slightly smaller than Croatia).
 The bedrock is Precambrian gneiss and Paleozoic siltstones and shales.
 The highest point is the Devon Ice Cap at 1920 m which is part of the Arctic Cordillera.
-Devon Island contains several small mountain ranges, such as the Treuter Mountains, Haddington Range and the Cunningham Mountains.
+Devon Island contains several small mountain ranges, such as the Treuter Mountains, Haddington Range and the Cunningham Mountains, as well as the Haughton impact crater.
 The notable similarity of its surface to that of Mars has attracted interest from scientists.

 History and settlement

 Robert Bylot and William Baffin were the first Europeans to sight Devon Island in 1616.
 William Edward Parry charted its south coast in 1819–20, and named it North Devon, after Devon in England, a name which was changed to Devon Island by the end of the 1800s.

 In 1850, Edwin De Haven sailed up Wellington Channel and sighted the Grinnell Peninsula.

 An outpost was established at Dundas Harbour in 1924, and it was leased to Hudson's Bay Company nine years later.
 The collapse of fur prices led to the dispersal of 52 Baffin Island Inuit families on the island in 1934.
 It was considered a disaster due to wind conditions and the much colder climate, and the Inuit chose to leave in 1936.
 Dundas Harbour was populated again in the late 1940s, but it was closed again in 1951.
 Only the ruins of a few buildings remain today.